A-Ashiq/nate/ProjectAnalysis.md

 There is no pagination on responses from the API.
 Clearly this would be a necessity in production.

+#### GET endpoint scalability

+Whilst the list `GET pages/` endpoint is not particularly scalable as of right now since all results for each page are returned in the response.
+In production I would probably consider only showing full results for each page on the retrieve `GET pages/{page_id}`.

 #### Docstrings / Type hints

 Inconsistent use of docstrings & type hints.
 Primarily due to time constraints.